-- (1) The Group's management structure helps to ensure that operations in the corporate group, including subsidiaries, are conducted appropriately.
+- (1) The Group-wide management structure helps to ensure that operations in the entire Group are conducted appropriately.
 Essentially, the Company is organized into product-based divisions.
-Each division is headed by a chief operating officer who owns global consolidated responsibility for that business.
+Each division is headed by a Chief Operating Officer who owns global consolidated responsibility for that business.
 Meanwhile, supervisory functions within the Head Office own global responsibility.
 Responsibility for providing the framework for business operations at subsidiaries is owned by the head of each business.
-Group-wide corporate functions are the responsibility of the heads of Head Office supervisory departments. - (2) The Company has business processes that enable business to be controlled on a Group level.
+Corporate functions common to the Epson Group are the responsibility of the heads of Head Office supervisory departments. - (2) The Company has business processes that enable business to be controlled on a Group level.
 This is accomplished by regulations governing the management of affiliated companies that require subsidiaries to report or acquire pre-approval for certain business affairs from the parent company, the Company, and by requiring issues that meet certain criteria to be submitted to the Company's Board of Directors for resolution.
-The Company has established regional head offices in certain regions to supervise local subsidiaries in order to ensure the suitability and efficiency of operations Group-wide. - (3) Per the Basic Regulation for Internal Audits, internal audit departments serve as monitoring organizations that are independent from the management and supervisory functions of the operations divisions and the Head Office.
-Internal audit departments audit internal controls and the state of their implementation in all Epson Group companies, including subsidiaries.
+The Company has established regional head offices in certain regions to supervise local subsidiaries in order to ensure the suitability and efficiency of operations Group-wide. - (3) Per the Regulation for Internal Audits, internal audit departments serve as monitoring organizations that are independent from the management and supervisory functions of the operations divisions and the Head Office.
+Internal audit departments audit internal controls and the state of their implementation in all Epson Group companies.
 The findings of the internal audit departments are presented to the head of the audited organization along with requests for corrective action, where needed.
 This information is also regularly reported to the president of Seiko Epson and to the Audit & Supervisory Committee.
 In this way, Epson strives to optimize operations across the entire Group.

-Safeguarding and management of work-related information
+6. Safeguarding and management of work-related information

-- (1) Information on the performance of duties is safeguarded and managed in accordance with regulations governing, among other things, document control, management approval, and contracts.
-All directors are able to access this information at all times. - (2) The Company strives to prevent the leak and loss of Epson Group internal information by managing confidential information according to the level of sensitivity, in accordance with internal information security regulations.
+- (1) Information on the performance of duties shall be safeguarded and managed in accordance with regulations governing, among other things, document control, management approval, and contracts.
+All Directors shall be able to access this information if necessary. - (2) The Company strives to prevent the leak and loss of Epson Group internal information by managing confidential information according to the level of sensitivity, in accordance with internal information security regulations.

-Audit system
+7. Audit system